anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl01.md

 }
 ```

-Note that this code sets the `identifierBuilder` global whenever it lexes an identifier.
+Note that this code sets the `identifierBuilder` field whenever it lexes an identifier.
 Also, since language keywords are matched by the same loop, we handle them here inline.
 Numeric values are similar:

 ```c#
 // Number: [0-9.]+